justmat/d/README.md

 # d
 ![d](assets/d-a.png)

-d is for distortion, decimation, and destruction.. or whatever
+d is for distortion, decimation, and destruction... or whatever

 ### quick start
 * put nice sound in